Negan: "Something To Fear"

-After a long talk about the new world order and whom he should beat to death using Lucille, he finally chooses Glenn as his victim in a random game of "eeny meeny miny moe".
-Glenn's attempts to talk Negan out of executing him are ignored as Negan slams Lucille down hard on Glenn's head, smashing his skull.
-Negan laughs as Glenn attempts to get to his feet, the former remarking that "he's taking it like a champ" before swinging Lucille at Glenn, dislocating his jaw, and finally beating Glenn to death.
+After a long talk about the new world order and whom he should beat to death using Lucille, he finally chooses Glenn as his victim.
+Negan slams Lucille down.
+Negan laughs as Glenn attempts to get to his feet.
+After Glenn addresses his final words to Maggie, Negan swings Lucille at him, breaking his skull and removing his eye, and finally beats Glenn to death.

 Negan tells the group that the Saviors will be back in one week to collect half of everything they have, threatening more deaths should they refuse.
 Rick vows to avenge Glenn by killing Negan, amusing the latter, who beats Rick with his bare hands in response before he and the other Saviors leave the survivors to mourn over Glenn's body.

-What Comes After
+"What Comes After"

 Negan and the Saviors later arrive at the Alexandria Safe-Zone for their first offering.
 Negan and the Saviors begin killing the roamers in the surrounding area and scavenge each of the houses for supplies.
 Negan and his men depart from the Safe-Zone with supplies, but, unbeknownst to them, Carl is hiding in the truck with an assault rifle.
 Once the Saviors get back to their base, Negan is amazed to see that Dwight is still alive.
 A Savior finds Carl, and Carl uses the rifle to kill six Saviors.
 They surround Carl, and he demands to speak with Negan.
 When Negan arrives, Carl fires at them until he loses control of his gun.
 Dwight is about to kill Carl when Negan stops Dwight and says, "Is that any way to treat our new guest?"

 Instead of taking immediate action against Carl, Negan shows interest in getting to know him.
 He goes as far as to lead him through the Saviors' facilities, revealing that he is the leader of a cult-like domain of selfless followers who bow to his every word and command.
 Many followers in his ranks are living on a point system in order to sustain their lives, though many give in to his graces in exchange for a better lifestyle, most notably the women in his "harem", whom he considers his "wives".